 - Forced Windows shutdown before exiting Outlook properly.

 Well, you can save PST files from being broken due to the improper closure of Outlook.
 It is recommended that you close the Outlook application before you shut down Windows.

 With Outlook, there are numerous PST corruption issues apart from the above ones, which may piss you off during usage.
-Kernel for Outlook PST Repair is a life savior in such scenarios.
+Outlook PST Repair is a life savior in such scenarios.
 With this tool, repairing damaged and password protected Outlook PST files becomes an easy endeavor.
 This Outlook PST recovery tool recovers the whole data of the PST file and offers to export full contents to different file formats.
 You can use this tool to save PST data to Office 365, MS Exchange Server, Outlook.com, Gmail, etc. There is no size limitation on PST files.
-And Kernel for Outlook supports all the available Microsoft Outlook versions.
+And Outlook supports all the available Microsoft Outlook versions.

 In this article, we’ve covered all the common issues which users will generally encounter with Microsoft Outlook 2016 & other earlier versions.
 Because of these problems, it becomes tough to get along with the regular workflow.
 But with conviction, we can assure you that the above methods will help you in getting back on track.
 By following the approaches mentioned above, you would not only solve the problems but also improve your Outlook’s overall performance.
 And get rid of all PST corruption issues and errors, get help with the suggested Outlook PST Repair tool efficiently and automatically in minutes.